 Mouthwash was developed in the late 1800s.
 Oral care products as we know them first appeared on the scene when toothpaste was developed in the 1800s.
 Mouthwash was first mass-produced commercially in the late 1800s.
 Most of the early brands of mouthwash contained alcohol to stabilize the formula, but today alternative products provide germ-killing properties without needing alcohol stabilization, such as cetylpyridinium chloride (CPC).
 CPC is found in many health care products; the germ fighting ability depends upon the formula, with some products being effective for killing germs that cause both plaque and gingivitis.

 But it wasn’t until 1976 that researchers first discovered the plaque fighting benefits of chlorhexidine mouthwash.
 The powerful topical antiseptic is available by prescription only to help combat gum disease.

 Surprisingly alcohol-free mouthwash wasn’t introduced in the United States until the early 1990s.
 These fluoride formulas can help prevent cavities, reverse gum disease, and even whiten teeth.

 Mouthwashes for Special Needs

-Today, you can also find mouthwashes for unique needs, such as sensitive mouths or braces, and for those who prefer natural products.
+Today, you can also find mouthwashes for unique needs, such as sensitive mouths, receding gums, or braces, and for those who prefer natural products.
 In fact, the variety of mouthwashes and rinses available has increased dramatically in the past few decades.
-But the scientific evidence for their effectiveness remains limited to improving breath and preventing plaque buildup.
+But the scientific evidence for effectiveness of “natural mouthwash” remains limited to improving breath and preventing plaque buildup.